M.A. Track in Comparative Literature

 The minimum course requirement for the M.A. degree is 30 graduate credit hours (including no more then three credits of CLT 599 Independent Studies).

 Full Information on Graduate admissions and M.A. and Ph.D. degree structure can be found in the Department Handbook(available as a PDF).

-CLT 501: Theories of Compartive Literature
+- CLT 501: Theories of Comparative Literature

-CLT 509: History of Literary Criticism
+- CLT 509: History of Literary Criticism

-Three CLT/CST courses numbered 600 and higher
+- Three CLT/CST courses numbered 600 and higher

 The remaining courses may be distributed among graduate offerings in comparative literature, English, foreign languages, philosophy, history, art criticism, theatre, music, and other appropriate fields.
 A student must achieve a 3.5 overall grade point average for all graduate courses taken at Stony Brook to receive a degree.

 All students must have passed the language requirements before they are allowed to take the M.A. examination.
 To demonstrate competence in the major language, students must take for credit, and earn a grade of B or better in, at least one graduate or advanced undergraduate literature course conducted in the language (final papers may be written in English).
 Competence in the minor language can be demonstrated by (1) earning a grade of B or better in a graduate translation course or (2) passing a CLT examination to be taken with a dictionary

 The student will take a two-hour oral examination in the second year of graduate study or submit a master’s thesis.
 The exam measures the student’s knowledge and mastery of literary theory and its history, familiarity with the major texts of world literature, and ability to compose a competent stylistic analysis of literary texts.
 The master’s examination committee consists of three members of the faculty, at least two of whom are members of the CAT graduate faculty.

-Reading List for the Master’s Examination:
+Reading List for the Examination: